oymotion/EMGFilters/README.md

 [A simple sample code for using on Arduino][ArduinoSampleCode] in the `example` folder is provided for your reference.

-The sample program prints the `envelope`, which is the squared sEMG signal data, to serial line.
+The sample program prints `envelope`, which is squared sEMG signal data, to serial line.
 The user can plot it using Arduino `SerialPlotter`.

-This sample program also helps the user calibrate the `baseline` value with the maximal value of input sEMG signal while he/she is relaxing muscles for a few seconds.
+This sample program also helps the user calibrate the `baseline` value with the maximal value of input sEMG signal while relaxing muscles for a while.

 **Note**:
 > It is recommended that you do calibration every time you wear